15.32° few clouds

 Teaching and Learning

-- Our pupils are taught by specialist teachers from Year 7 to Year 11.
+- Our pupils are taught by experienced teachers from Year 7-11, with a background in supporting delivering Science and DT to learners with SEND.

 - The Design and Technology curriculum is differentiated broadly into 3 levels of challenge, ‘all’, ‘most’ and ‘some’.
 Further differentiation and personalisation is implemented when required.

-- Design and Technology homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge.
+- Design and Technology homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge, using ‘all’, ‘most’ and ‘some’.

 Universal – this is the teaching your child will receive from the Design and Technology subject teachers and will include adaptations to match learning needs.
 All classes: